DrAtomic/kmeans/README.md

 # kmeans
-This is my k-means clustering project for a machine learning course I took.
+This is my implementation of the K-means clustering algorithm used to cluster and classify the OptDigits data originally from the [UCI ML repository] (https://archive.ics.uci.edu/ml/datasets/Optical+Recognition+of+Handwritten+Digits).

+##**Dependencies:**
+I used:
+-*NumPy* for calculations, and
+-*Pillow* for visualizing the clusters.